matt-richardson/OctoPygmy/README.md

 A small Chrome extension for Octopus Deploy to provide some additional functions to the user interface.

-Get it from the Chrome web store
+Get it from the Chrome web store [OctoPygmy Extension]

-[OctoPygmy Extension]
+**Note: I am not affiliated with Octopus Deploy.
+This is an independent project.**

 ##### Currently working
  - Dashboard project collapser